vega/altair/doc/user_guide/encodings/index.rst

 Each encoding channel accepts a number of **channel options** (see :ref:`user-guide-encoding-channel-options` for details) which can be used to further configure the chart.
-Altair 5.0 introduced an method-based syntax for setting channel options as a more convenient alternative to the traditional attribute-based syntax described in :ref:`attribute-based-attribute-setting` (but you can still use the attribute-based syntax if you prefer)
+Altair 5.0 introduced a method-based syntax for setting channel options as a more convenient alternative to the traditional attribute-based syntax described in :ref:`attribute-based-attribute-setting` (but you can still use the attribute-based syntax if you prefer).

 .. note::